Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 ```

 ### Providing required Credentials
-Create a file name `.env.local` in the Base Directory.
+Create a file name `.env` in the Base Directory.
 Copy everything in `.env.example`
-and paste it in `.env.local` but change the credentials.
+and paste it in `.env` but change the credentials.

 ### Starting the App: